lexner/Quark-Puzzle/README.txt

 	You can contact L.J.
 Exner at quarks@magenta.de or ask questions on the Instagram channel @quark.puzzle.

 Who are "we"?
-	The quark puzzle was developed by Lukas Julian Exner at the Helmholtz Institute for Radiation and Nuclear Physics at the University of Bonn with the support of Prof. Dr. Sebastian Neubert his working group and especially Dr. Klaas Padeken.
+	The quark puzzle was developed by Lukas Julian Exner at the Helmholtz Institute for Radiation and Nuclear Physics at the University of Bonn with the supervision of Prof. Dr. Sebastian Neubert and support of LHCb Bonn.

 Further
 	We are not liable for any damage caused by the print or the product and will not pay for any costs incurred for the material.